nodejs/node/doc/guides/collaborator-guide.md

-If the objection is not clear to others, another collaborator can ask an objecting collaborator to explain their objection or to provide actionable steps to resolve the objection. **If the objector is unresponsive for seven days after a collaborator asks for clarification, another collaborator can dismiss the objection**.
+If the objection is not clear to others, another collaborator can ask an objecting collaborator to explain their objection or to provide actionable steps to resolve the objection. **If the objector is unresponsive for seven days after a collaborator asks for clarification or proposes a solution or compromise for the objection, another collaborator can dismiss the objection**.
+Be mindful of holidays and vacations before dismissing an objection.

 **Pull requests with outstanding objections must remain open until all objections are satisfied**.
 If reaching consensus is not possible, a